flashbots/mev-boost/README.md

 Flashbots is a research and development organization working on mitigating the negative externalities of MEV.
 Flashbots started as a builder specializing in MEV extraction in proof-of-work Ethereum to democratize access to MEV and make the most profitable blocks available to all miners. >90% of miners are outsourcing some of their block construction to Flashbots today.

-`mev-boost` is a new middleware in which validators can sell their blockspace to not just Flashbots but other builders as well.
+`mev-boost` is a new middleware in which validators can offer their blockspace to not just Flashbots but other builders as well.
 This opens up the market to more builders and creates competition between them, leading to more revenue and choice for validators, and better censorship-resistance for Ethereum.
 From our [early explorations in Ethereum proof-of-stake](https://writings.flashbots.net/research/mev-eth2/) we found that “MEV can increase validator rewards by 75.3%, or give an APR of 12.86% rather than a non-MEV APR of 7.35% from staking eth.”

 In the future, [proposer/builder separation](https://ethresear.ch/t/two-slot-proposer-builder-separation/10980) will be enshrined in the Ethereum protocol itself to further harden its trust model.

 Read more in [Why run mev-boost?](https://writings.flashbots.net/writings/why-run-mevboost/) and in the [Frequently Asked Questions](https://github.com/flashbots/mev-boost/wiki/Frequently-Asked-Questions).

-# Install
+# Installing

 ## From source